fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 #### What is an instance variable, and how is it related to an object? *
 An instance variable is a *variable initialised after an object is instantiated*.
 They are identified by the `@` symbol prepended to the variable name.

 Instance variables are scoped at an object level, and are accessible to instance methods within an object, regardless of where they are defined.
-However, they are not accessible outside of an object, unless an explicit getter or setter method is defined in the class.
+However, *they are not accessible outside of an object, unless an explicit getter or setter method is defined in the class*.

 Instance variables, and their assigned values, contribute to the state of an object.
 State is unique to an object (i.e. state is not shared between different instances of an object) and cannot be inherited.